osrf/ros2multirobotbook/src/integration_free-fleet.md

 The same ready `free_fleet` server implementation in the repository will work in this scenario, as the interfaces provided by the fleet adapters are still the same ROS 2 messages and topics.

 If required in the meantime, users can implement their own `free_fleet` client, by working with the `free_fleet` library that contains the base implementation and API for the DDS communication.
-This will be further elaborated in the next section, [Custom Navigation Stack](#custom-navigation-stack).
+This will be further elaborated in the next section, [Developer Navigation Stack](https://osrf.github.io/ros2multirobotbook/integration_free-fleet.html#developer-navigation-stack).

 ## Developer Navigation Stack